Natural resources

 Using database constraints to ensure data quality

-The data collected in the field are ultimately destined for BGS’ central relational database, which has database-level constraints.
-These ensure high data quality by enforcing the data types and relationships between features.
-A survey is set up so that observations, photos, samples and structural measurements all belong to a single “locality” point, with the points belonging to one project.
-Database foreign key constraints make it impossible to record “orphan” data that doesn’t have a locality or project.
+The data collected in the field is ultimately destined for BGS’ central relational database.
+This has database-level constraints that ensure high data quality by enforcing the data types and relationships between features.
+A survey is set up so that observations, photos, samples and structural measurements all belong to a single “locality” point, and so that all the points belong to one project.
+Database foreign key constraints make it impossible to record ‘orphan’ data that doesn’t have a locality or project.
 Additional constraints are used, for example to ensure that “dip” angles of rock beds are between 0 and 90 degrees.

 Seamless integration from tablet to mobile to desktop